LeoLaugier/LeoLaugier.github.io/about.md

 ---
 title: About me
-description: Ph.D. candidate in Neural Natural Language Processing
+description: Postdoctoral Researcher in Neural Natural Language Processing
 layout: about
 header: True
 ---